 Our new blog series will give tips on each section of the UCAT.
 This blog focuses on UCAT Quantitative Reasoning tips.
-This blog will cover how to answer each question type and includes a practice question at the end!
+This blog will cover how to answer each type of UCAT questions and includes a practice question at the end!

 You can learn expert strategies for Quantitative Reasoning on our UCAT Course.
 Book a space here!